 Sheyenne Street runs north/south while 13th Avenue W runs east/west.
 This intersection is signal controlled utilizing signal heads.
 Each leg of the intersection has one five-section signal head for traffic turning left and one three-section signal head for thru traffic.
 The north leg of Sheyenne Street has one lane each for northbound and southbound thru traffic and one left-turn lane for southbound traffic.
 The south leg of Sheyenne Street has one lane each for northbound and southbound thru traffic, one left-turn lane, and one right-turn lane for northbound traffic.
 The each leg of 13th Avenue W has two lanes for eastbound thru traffic, one lane for westbound thru traffic, and one right-turn lane and one left-turn lane for eastbound traffic.
-The west leg of 13th Avenue W has one lane for westbound thru traffic, one right-turn lane for westbound traffic, one lane for eastbound thru traffic, one right-turn lane for westbound traffic, one lane for eastbound thru traffic, one right-turn lane for westbound traffic, one lane for eastbound thru traffic, and one right-turn lane for westbound traffic, one lane for eastbound thru traffic, and one right-turn lane for westbound traffic, one lane for eastbound thru traffic, and one right-turn lane for westbound traffic, and east legs of this intersection.
+The west leg of 13th Avenue W has one lane for westbound thru traffic, one right-turn lane for westbound traffic, one lane for eastbound thru traffic, one right-turn lane for westbound traffic, one lane for eastbound thru traffic, one right-turn lane for westbound traffic, one lane for eastbound thru traffic, and one right-turn lane for westbound traffic, one lane for eastbound thru traffic, and one right-turn lane for westbound traffic, one lane for eastbound thru traffic, and one right-turn lane for westbound traffic, one lane for westbound traffic, and one right-turn lane for eastbound thru traffic, and one right-turn lane for westbound traffic, one lane for westbound traffic, and one right-turn lane for eastbound traffic.
+See Figure 7 for the typical lane configurations of the west and east legs of this intersection.
 This intersection was reconstructed as part of the Sheyenne Street Project during the summer of 2018.